nobeam/lattice-summaries-lattices-legacy/README.md

 ### Explanation of different `<identifiers>`

-- **`<namespace>`** This is necessary to make sure different people don't come up with the same name.
+- **`<namespace>`** is a subfolder make sure different people don't come up with the same name.
 All contributors of lattice-summaries repo will have their own namespace and have to make sure that all **`<family>`** names are unique within their namespace.
-Notice that the **`<namespace>`** must not correspond to the author(s) of a lattice.
-The actual authors of a lattice are listed in `info.toml` file and also as comment at the top of automatically generated lattice files.
+Notice that the **`<namespace>`** can be different from the author(s) of a lattice.
+The actual author(s) of a lattice are listed in [`info.toml`](#infotoml) file and are also included as comment at the top of automatically generated lattice files.
 I decided it this way, because we may want to include lattices from other facilities.
-If Paul would upload the SLS2 lattice, the name would be something like `goslawski/sls2_design_v_std-user` even though Paul is not the author of the SLS2 lattice.
+If Paul would upload the SLS2 lattice, the name would be something like `goslawski / sls2_design_v_std-user` even though Paul is not the author of the SLS2 lattice.
 The same would be true for a LOCO-measured BESSY II lattice file.
 In case a lattice **`<family>`** is maintained by multiple people an acronym like `gaa` for `Goslawski`, `Abo-Bakr` and `Andreas` would also be fine.
 - **`<machine>`** Name of the machine (e.g. `bessy2`, `bessy3`, `mls`, `mls2`)
 - **`<familiy>`** The goal of a **`<family>`** identifier is to make different versions of a lattice easier to compare on the lattice-summaries website.
 The name of the lattice *family* must be unique within *YOUR* **`<namespace>`**.
 Lattices within a family should belong logically together.
 For example Paul created several MLS2 lattices based on a scaled down version of BESSY II.
 In this case the family name should be something like `scaled-bessy2`.
 As during the B3 development presumably many lattices will be called `5ba-20p`, you could also choose a more memorable name like `jupiter`, `bravo` or `falcon`, which will make it easy to refer to a specific lattice during discussions.
 - **`<version>`** The version name uniquely identifies a lattice within a **`<family>`**.
 It can be a simple number like `1` or `2` or a more descriptive name like `std-user`, `low-alpha` or `reference`.
 To please Paul it is also possible to use something like `1200mev-8p-2ba-new-wp-x909125-y909125`.